Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - Firstly, soak the bread in the milk for 10 minutes, then squeeze it to remove any excess milk and discard the milk.
 Crumble it and place it into a larger bowl.

 - Beat the egg white until it is frothy, then add it into to the meat, add in the dill, cilantro, additional salt, and pepper.
 Knead together until it is well blended and fluffy.
+If it is not sufficiently firm, add breadcrumbs to dry it out and make it stiffer.

 © 2018 Ryan Thomas